 RunGo also offers built-in tracking essentials so that you can monitor running stats like time, pace, splits, distance and elevation.

 2. For the Nature Lover: AllTrails

 Photo source: AllTrails

 With over 50,000 trails in its database, AllTrails is perfect for outdoor exploration in major US cities and popular state and national parks.
 From walking to running, mountain biking to paddle sports, you can find trails for just about any outdoor activity.
 You can also fine-tune your search by using the filters.
-Browse based on length, difficulty level, what you want to see (like caves or lakes), and by suitability (kid-friendly, dog-friendly, etc.).
+Browse based on length, difficulty level, what you want to see (like caves or lakes), and by suitability ('kid-friendly bike trails near me', 'dog-friendly hiking trails near me', etc.).

 One of AllTrails’ most unique, and perhaps most valuable, features is the access it grants to such a large and active local community of outdoor enthusiasts.
 You can read trail reviews and check out photos posted by members who recently completed trails you’re interested in.
 There’s also a recording feature that allows you to keep a diary of all your completed outings.

 When you select a route, the app will also provide you with driving directions to the head of the trail.
 But do keep in mind, AllTrails does not offer in-app navigation, and if you’d like access to offline maps, you’ll have to pay the monthly fee of $2.50 for the Pro version.